hank/life/docs/NewConstitution.markdown

 Infringement of the rights of another is the only incriminating act.

 ###1.
 The right of the individual to keep and bear property shall not be infringed.
 One may own any item for any reason he/she wishes to own it, or without any reason.
-Private property may not be taken for public use.
+Private property may not be taken for public use, only given.
+The use of owned property is at the sole discretion of the property owner or owners.

 ###2.
 One's body is his/her own property
 A person may do anything he/she likes with his/her own body.
 One may protect